Riddles in Hinduism: Part I: Rama

 Ambedkar summarizes the story of Valmiki's Ramayana, stating that Rama's birth was marked by "general debauchery".
 According to the Ramayana, Rama's father Dasharatha performed a Putreshti yajna ritual, in which the sage Shringa ("Shrung") gave pindas to Dasharatha's wives.
 The god Vishnu was born as Rama to one of the wives as a result.
-Ambedkar describes this birth as unnatural, and states that the story is possibly an euphemism for Shringa being the biological father of Rama (see niyoga).
+Ambedkar describes this birth as unnatural, and states that the story is possibly a euphemism for Shringa being the biological father of Rama (see niyoga).
 He states that according to the Ramayana, its various characters (such as the vanaras) were born when, at Brahma's command, the gods engaged in "wholesale acts of fornication" with apsaras (whom Ambedkar describes as prostitutes), unmarried women, and wives of other beings.

 Ambedkar states that according to Valmiki's Ramayana, Rama's wife Sita was found by a farmer in a field as a baby, and presented to king Janaka, who adopted her.
 Ambedkar finds this story unconvincing, and instead refers to Buddha Ramayana (Dasaratha Jataka), according to which Sita was a sister of Rama.
 He states that the Buddha Ramayana story seems more "natural and not inconsistent with the Aryan rules of marriage": if true, the incestuous marriage of Rama and Sita should not be regarded as an ideal.

 Ambedkar disputes the Ramayanas characterization of Rama as a virtuous and illustrious man, stating that he is not worthy of deification.
 He calls Rama's modern characterization as a monogamous man incorrect, stating that Valmiki refers to many wives of Rama in the Ayodhya Kanda 8.12.